guitarrapc/githubactions-lab/README.md

 Advanced tips.

-## checkout faster with git sparse-checkout
+## Checkout faster with git sparse-checkout

 [actions/checkout](https://github.com/actions) supports both [shallow-clone](https://git-scm.com/docs/shallow) and [sparse checkout](https://git-scm.com/docs/git-sparse-checkout) which is quite useful for monorepository.
 Typically, monorepository contains many folders and files, but you may want to checkout only specific folder or files.